 The gambling block feature is available on eligible personal credit cards and debit cards.
-Simply sign in to your Online Banking and activate gambling block in the Card Services menu or call our Customer Care team on 132 032 between 8am - 8pm, 7 days to activate this option.
+Simply sign in to your Online Banking and activate gambling block in the Card Services menu or call our Customer Care team on 132 032 between 8am - 8pm Sydney Time, 7 days to activate this option.
 For more information, please refer to the relevant Terms and Conditions for your credit card or debit card.

 Frequently asked questions